-Eric Yuen is the Chief Medical Officer of Spirovant and a clinical development physician with over 20 years of experience in academia and industry.
+Eric Yuen is the Chief Medical Advisor to Spirovant and a clinical development physician with over 20 years of experience in academia and industry.
 During his career, Dr. Yuen has developed numerous biologics and small molecule therapeutics for a variety of diseases, including rare genetic diseases and neurology, psychiatry, pain and oncology disorders.
 Dr. Yuen has led departments responsible for Phase I-IV development and submissions of numerous INDs, CTAs, NDAs and MAAs.

 Dr. Yuen was the Director of Clinical Research at Merck & Co., working on CNS and pain indications, and later Vice President of Clinical Development at Johnson & Johnson.
 While at Johnson & Johnson, Dr. Yuen served as the therapeutic area head for CNS and the head of clinical development at a monoclonal antibodies and vaccines joint venture between Johnson & Johnson and Elan.
 He later served as CMO of Ultragenyx, a start-up company focused on rare genetic diseases, as VP Clinical Development at BioClin Therapeutics, a start-up focused on the rare genetic disorder achondroplasia (dwarfism) and bladder cancer, and was CMO and co-founder of Talee Bio.